 Factors Impacting Loan Forgiveness

 Making it through the process of securing a PPP loan is an important first step if your organization is experiencing economic hardship due the coronavirus pandemic.
 We recommend giving careful thought and maintaining documentation as you begin accounting for these funds so that you can maximize the amount that is forgiven.
-Specific criteria to obtain full or partial loan forgiveness are still emerging, so it is important to proceed with caution and stay informed as new guidance is released.

 For loans made after June 5, you now have 24 weeks to spend PPP funds, up from eight weeks.
 If you had already received your loan, you may negotiate with your lender to extend your term.
 The legislation also provided that you do not have to make employer payroll tax payments through the end of 2020.